Letter to the editor: An appreciation for American Education Week

-One of the most impressive facts is the large number of presidents, prime ministers and leaders from other countries who have experienced the American education system.
-Our American education system offers the most cutting-edge, sought-after programs at the world's best schools.
+One of the most impressive facts is the large number of presidents, prime ministers and leaders from other countries who have experienced the American Education system.
+Our American Education system offers the most cutting-edge, sought-after programs at the world's best schools.
 Locally, we are very fortunate to have the involvement of parents and community members who have supported educational quality of our schools within the West Fargo area.
-We are fortunate to have great teachers and educational support professionals of our school district who are committed to provide a quality education for our students, so they are prepared for the future.
+We are fortunate to have great teachers, who work countless hours out of the school day and year in planning, developing curriculum, improving their skills, and adapting curriculum to meet the students' needs.
+We are fortunate to have educational support professionals of our school district including the paraprofessionals, custodians, bus drivers, administrative assistants, and kitchen personnel, who are committed to provide a quality education for our students, so they are prepared for the future.

 It is a "basic right" that our students deserve a quality education.
-It is our "responsibility" to have the continued involvement of parents, community members and educators to ensure our children will have the knowledge and skills to succeed in life.
-On behalf of the West Fargo Education Association (WFEA), I want to express my appreciation to the school district administration and staff, the school board, parents, and community members for your continued support for educational quality.
+It is our "responsibility" to have the continued involvement of parents, community members and educators to ensure our children have the knowledge and skills to succeed in life.
+On behalf of the West Fargo Education Association, I want to express my appreciation to the school district staff, parents, and community members for their continued support for educational quality.